-Last updated - May 14, 2018
+Last updated - December 11, 2020

-Most of the times, when you are running a WooCommerce store, you may have a physical store as well as one online.
+Most of the time, when you are running a WooCommerce store, you may have a physical store as well as one online.
 This way, you will be able to tap into different types of customers and have better chances of conversion.
 However, the challenge comes in inventory management, as you need to keep it synchronized all the time.
 One apparent solution to this problem is WooCommerce POS (Point of Sale) integration.
 Primarily, this will help synchronize inventory between your physical store and WooCommerce store.
 As a result, if a particular product goes out of stock in your store, it will get updated on your WooCommerce store as well.
 No hassles of back-orders and the like.